jayqi/jayqi/README.md

 ### Hi! 👋

 I'm Jay.
 I'm a data scientist, and I currently live in Oakland, California.
-I mostly program in :snake: Python and 🏴‍☠️ R. In a former life, I was an :airplane:aerospace engineer:rocket: and wrote a lot of MATLAB.
+I mostly program in :snake: Python and 🏴‍☠️ R. In a former life, I was an :airplane: aerospace engineer:rocket: and wrote a lot of MATLAB.

 :sparkles:&nbsp;&nbsp;&nbsp;&nbsp;**Open Source Projects**